 How do I hire remote employees legally?

-Where is the best place to hire remote talent?
+Where is the best place to hire remote employees?

 Do remote employees work full-time?